Car Crashes into Southwest Plane at Airport, Driver Taken to Hospital

-BALTIMORE (WUSA9) A driver was transported to the hospital after hitting a Southwest plane while it was pulling into one of the gates at Baltimore Washington International Airport early Monday morning, the aircraft company said in statement.
+BALTIMORE - A driver was transported to the hospital after hitting a Southwest plane while it was pulling into one of the gates at Baltimore Washington International Airport early Monday morning, the aircraft company said in a statement.

 Southwest flight 6263, carrying 172 passengers, had just landed from Ft.
 Lauderdale for scheduled service when the crash happened.
 According to the statement, no injuries have been reported.